saltstack/salt/doc/topics/reactor/index.rst

         - /srv/reactor/destroy/*.sls    # Globs can be used to match file names

       - 'myco/custom/event/tag':        # React to custom event tags
-        - salt://reactor/mycustom.sls   # Put reactor files under file_roots
+        - salt://_reactor/mycustom.sls   # Put reactor files under file_roots.
+Can be served from any filserver backend (GitFS, etc.)

 Reactor sls files are similar to state and pillar sls files.
 They are